epishev-m/e314-exceptions/UPM/Documentation~/instructions-en.md

 Use the `E314.Exceptions` module if:

 - You want to add more context to errors (e.g., a unique error code or additional data).
-- You need to automatically track the location of the error (file, method, line).
 - You want to simplify logging and problem diagnostics.
 - You need specialized exceptions for typical scenarios (e.g., argument validation, out-of-range values).